ivcore/dotfiles/README.md

 and preferably just copy what you want and add it to your own files rather than using the install script, as it will most likely override any previous files you have.

-##GNU Stow
+## GNU Stow

 ### Understanding GNU Stow
-Imagine you have the the directory:
+Imagine you have the directory:

 `/trunk/branch/subbranch/leaf`